There is a current trend towards limiting the production of solvent-based paints, replacing them with solvent-free or water-based paints.

 While a brand new paint can might be well sealed, used cans have dried paint all over the lid and rim so a proper seal is pretty much out of the question.
 It’s hard to let go of leftover matching colours, but if you have a bunch of cans you are pretty sure you won’t use again, you should probably dispose of them.
 Municipalities and many big box stores often have set dates for depots where you can bring in toxic containers at no charge.

 Non-toxic floor finishes:

 A great substitute for varnish can be natural oils.
 Most products still contain some VOCs, but generally much less than varnish, and they can create a very durable and beatiful floor that can be much easier to maintain.
-Check out our page on floor finishes for more information.
+Check out our page on eco-friendly floor finishes for more information.

 Indoor air quality and VOCs